milesmcc/a17t/README.md

 </p>

 ## Installation
 a17t is available on [NPM](https://www.npmjs.com/package/a17t), and can be installed with `npm install a17t`.
+For more information, check out the [documentation site](https://a17t.rmrm.io).

 ## Overview